JulioCCruzE/docx4j/notes.md

 ## Update pom.xml

-In this file only change the java compiler from 1.6 to 1.8
+In this file only change the maven compiler plugin from 1.6 to 1.8

 ```xml
 <!-- snipet -->